 Frankfurt am Main, DE

-This outdoor swimming pool in Darmstadt, Germany, is an exercise in tectonic eloquence, a seamless integration of making and thought.
+This outdoor swimming pool in Darmstadt is an exercise in tectonic eloquence, a seamless integration of making and thought.

 The project’s aim was simple but complex: to eliminate any trace of structural expression in order to maximise the visceral impact of the white cast in-situ concrete.
-This was realised through a bespoke steel frame which encased the shuttering during construction.
-The concrete is flawless; there is no evidence of shuttering joints or anchor points - just a smooth unblemished surface, articulated within an orthogonal form, its phenomenology enriched by the ethereality of the water and light.
+This was achieved using a bespoke steel frame, which encased the shuttering during construction; there is no evidence of shuttering joints or anchor points, just a smooth white surface, articulated within a classic orthogonal form.

 Additional Credits: All images courtesy of Ian Shaw Architekten.
 Photography by Felix Krumbholz.